Perfect Baked Potato

 Total Time: 1 hour 5 minutes

-The best Baked Potato recipe!
-These baked potatoes are perfectly fluffy inside and have the most delicious crispy skins.
+The best baked potato recipe!
+These baked potatoes are perfectly fluffy inside and have delicious crispy skins seasoned with salt.
 Serve them as a side dish or a main course, with your favorite toppings.

 Ingredients